I have always felt that developer experience (DX) is a serious topic.

 As the name suggests, these are shared a limited number of times across the app.
 We use these by importing them into the pages/components where they are needed.

-Shared components are prefixed by the term Shared, for example,
+Shared components are prefixed by the term Shared

 These are declared globally and used throughout the application.
 Once it is declared, they don't have to be imported in every place they are used.